Lucy-Forrest-Lab/AlignMe/README.md

 - boost library headers (boost.org), namely shared_ptr.hpp

 ## How to install:
-- enter this folder in your terminal
+- change directory to the appropriate folder in your terminal (either AlignMe1.1/ or AlignMe1.2/)
 - type "make"
 - the executable is created in this folder and ready to use